opulo-inc/lumenpnp/doc/content/en/docs/mechanical-assembly/x-gantry-assembly/index.md

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.41.09 PM.png" alt="" >}}

 23. Now it's time to mount the Z gantries.
 Each gantry comes in two parts.
-The first is a back plate that sits against the linear rail carriage, and connects to the timing belt.
+The first is a back plate that sits against the linear rail carriage, and connects to the timing belt, called Z Gantry Backplate Left and Right (FDM-0040 and FDM-0041, respectively).
 These will always be on your machine.
 Even when you swap toolheads, these will stay attached to the linear rail.
 On top of these mounts the tool.
 We'll be mounting a single Pick Head tool on the left Z gantry.

+24. First, we need to get the GT2 timing belt inserted into the back plates at the right spacing.
+Slide the end of your GT2 belt **halfway** along the slot in the right z gantry back plate.
+Then slide the belt into the slot in the left z gantry back plate with 108mm of belt between them (when measuring from the edges of the prints).
+Your setup should look like the image below:

+{{< container-image path="images/IMG_0693.JPG" alt="" >}}

-Start by building the Left Z gantry subassembly.
-Insert four M3x10mm screws through the left z gantry, and then through the left z gantry back plate as shown in the images.
-Lastly, take the ???? mm strip of GT2 timing belt and slide it into the slot on the back side of the left Z gantry back plate.
-Ensure that it is perfectly centered along the length of the belt.
+25. Now we'll build up the Left Z gantry subassembly.
+Insert four M3x10mm screws through the Z Gantry Left (FDM-0017), and then through the left z gantry back plate as shown in the images.

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.49.58 PM.png" alt="" >}}
 {{< container-image path="images/Screen Shot 2021-12-29 at 5.50.11 PM.png" alt="" >}}
-{{< container-image path="images/IMG_0693.JPG" alt="" >}}
-{{< container-image path="images/IMG_0694.JPG" alt="" >}}
-{{< container-image path="images/IMG_0697.JPG" alt="" >}}

-TODO(image of gt2 in this slot)

 24. Then mount the whole stack onto the left linear rail.

 {{< container-image path="images/Screen Shot 2021-12-29 at 5.52.20 PM.png" alt="" >}}
+{{< container-image path="images/IMG_0694.JPG" alt="" >}}

 24. Now we'll get the Z axis timing belt mounted.
 Start by placing the GT2 Pulley onto the Z motor shaft.
 Make sure the Z motor mounting hardware is loose and the motor is slid down in its hardware slots as far down as it can go.
+Feed the GT2 timing belt attached to the left Z carriage around the pulley.
+Adjust the pulley on the Z motor shaft so that it's in line with the z gantry back plates.
+Attach the right Z gantry to the linear rail just like you did with the left one.
+Wrap the loose end of your GT2 belt around the idler, and back up to the right Z gantry.
+Cut it with some excess, and flip the assembly over.
+Through the port in the back, pull the belt as taught as you can and slot it into the free half of the right z gantry back plate.
+It's very likely it's too long; if this is the case, cut a bit off and try again.
+We suggest pulling it taught and marking where the other end of the belt is with a marker, and cutting there.

+{{< container-image path="images/IMG_0697.JPG" alt="" >}}

-Feed the GT2 timing belt attached to the left Z carriage around the idler and the pulley.
-Slide each end of the belt into the right z gantry back plate, with each end meeting in the middle of the print.
-Slide the Z motor up in its hardware slots and check for belt tension.
+25. Slide the Z motor up in its hardware slots and check for belt tension.
 If you're able to get the belt completely taut, great!
-If not, remove the loose ends of the belt, snip off a belt rib from one side, and try again.
+If not, remove a loose end of the belt, snip off a belt rib from one side, reinsert, and try again.

-108mm belt between two back plates

 {{< container-image path="images/IMG_0704.JPG" alt="" >}}

-25. After you're able to achieve proper tension without hitting the end of the Z motor mounting hardware slots, put the right z gantry onto the right z gantry back plate, and screw them into the linear rail gantry using four M3x10mm screws.
-Next, tighten the GT2 pulley onto the Z motor shaft.
-Make sure it's in the correct Y position on the shaft so that it's in line with the gantries and the idler at the bottom.
-Lastly, pull upwards on the Z motor until you achieve tension on the belt, then tighten the screws holding it on.
+25. After you're able to achieve proper tension without hitting the end of the Z motor mounting hardware slots, tighten the motor in place under tension.
 Start with the screw at the top of the print, then the bottom, then the two side screws.

-TODO(pic of tightening the right z gantry in place with belt) TODO(pic tightening the z pulley)
-TODO(pic pulling up on z motor and tightening)

 26. Now that our Z gantries are all tightened and moving freely, we can mount our final axis: rotation!
-Take your NEMA?? hollow shaft stepper motor, and place it in the left z gantry.
+Take your NEMA11 hollow shaft stepper motor and place it in the left z gantry.
 Secure it in place with four M2.5x8mm screws.
+Make sure the wire port is facing outwards as shown below.

 {{< container-image path="images/Screen Shot 2021-12-29 at 6.20.02 PM.png" alt="" >}}